na-na-hi/renget/archive/sfbf5.md

 \>restored, you start running like a charging Tigrex was on your heels, hearing groaning and horrible messy noises throughout the castle, followed by lots of snarling and shrieking as the enthralling influence of Malzeno began to break on the small monster minions and added to the chaos
 \>you swear you could even hear the cacophony echoing through the entire Citadel area as you escaped back to town, your hunter friends ecstatic at your surprisingly safe return
 \>Malzeno was rarely seen in public after that, monsters laughing in his wake whenever he had to go out in public, and he avoided eye contact with you whenever the two of you saw each other
-\>V. Ana's reputation took a far less egregious hit (thankfully, you felt kind of bad that she was caught in the crossfire), though her next novel did include a rather controversial scene with a hunting horn, though it was spun into an amusing incident that led to the protagonist meeting their true love
+\>V. Ana's reputation took a far less egregious hit (thankfully, you felt kind of bad that she was caught in the crossfire), though her next novel did include a rather controversial scene with a hunting horn, though it was spun into an amusing incident that led to the protagonist meeting their true love%%

 =============================================

-\>Capcom releases a new event quest
+%darkgreen%\>Capcom releases a new event quest
 \>You've got to hunt [a tiny Malzeno](https://desu-usergeneratedcontent.xyz/trash/image/1661/74/1661740724484.jpg) to get tickets to make a hat that looks like a Malzeno holding onto your head
 \>Sweet
 \>You start the quest with a couple of friends and fill the empty spot with a random